 It’s always fun to online shop or picks yourself up some extra treats on your weekly food shop while browsing the aisles.
 When in a situation where you’re in extreme budget mode and have limited income, sporadic spending needs to be eliminated.

 For a period, it’s important to only spend your money on items of priority, such as food, bills and medication, if needed.
 As difficult as it seems, remember that this is a short–term measure to take as a debt prevention method, and you will hopefully be back on track by the end of the year.

 When adjusting your spending, and you find yourself with extra cash, apply this cash to benefit your credit health.
-Score-Up, our proprietary credit rebuilding software features a Money Simulator.
-This provides advice on the distribution of available cashflow and funds to achieve a higher score.
-In time, you will thank yourself for adjusting your spending in favor of your financial future.
+Score-Up, our proprietary credit improvement software features a Money Simulator.
+This provides advice on the distribution of available cash flow and funds to achieve a higher score.
+In time, you will thank yourself for adjusting your spending in favour of your financial future.

 Build your credit score and prepare for the future

 When out of work, you may think that the best way to broaden your budget is to stop paying your credit card bills.
 Wrong.
 This is probably the worst thing to do.
 If you stop paying your credit card bills, you are increasing the amount of debt you have, adding high-interest rate charges, and seriously damaging your credit score.